-Ironically, that famous runner-up finish with Giancarlo Fisichella in Belgium four years ago came at a time when Force India were nominally a backmarker.
-It's easy to forget now that in 2008, when Indian business mogul Mallya completed his takeover and third rebrand of the former Jordan team in as many years, the squad were propping up the back of the grid.
+It is certainly a partnership that could deliver the team their long-awaited return to the podium five years on from Giancarlo Fisichella's giant-killing runner-up finish to Ferrari's Kimi Raikkonen at Spa.
+It's easy to forget now that in 2008, when Indian business mogul Mallya completed his takeover of the former Jordan, Midland and Spyker team, the squad were propping up the back of the grid.